F O L K L O R E

-It's never too early to start thinking about Krampus, the dark side of Santa (or Saint Nicholas, as in this photo from Austria).
+It's never too early to start thinking about Krampus, the scary counterpart of Santa (or Saint Nicholas, as in this photo from Austria).

-Santa brings goodies in a sack, Krampus puts you in the sack.
+Santa brings goodies in a sack, Krampus puts you in a sack.

 For parents, Krampus was a useful bogey: "Be good, or else Krampus will carry you off!"
 Krampus was especially useful during long, cold winters in remote villages where children were cooped up in the house for weeks at a time and adults struggled to get them to behave.
-Was it cruel to warn them that Krampus would come and punish them?
-To reinforce the fiction of Krampus, masked figures would appear in winter parades.
+Was it cruel to warn them that Krampus would punish them?
+To reinforce the fiction, masked Krampus figures marched in winter parades.
 They visited homes to ask parents which children had been naughty and which had been nice.
-That way, parents could defend their children from Krampus and play the good guy.
+That way, parents could defend their children from Krampus and be the good guys.